New Parents

 Pack dues are collected once a year and cover:

-In addition, families pay BSA’s national registration fee and council fee annually.
+In addition, families pay Scouting America’s national registration fee and council fee annually.
 Some events (camping, Day Camp) have additional costs.

 Financial assistance is available — just ask.
 Cost should never be the reason a family steps away from Scouting.